Tanush Pradhan · 2026

 • SOPs and classroom frameworks adopted to improve execution consistency

-• 40+ projects delivered under tight timelines with minimal revisions
+• 40+ deliverables executed under tight timelines with minimal revisions — strategic briefs, process playbooks, and institutional frameworks

 What I learned